 3rd Annual Jim Thorpe Invitational

-United Golfers Association and Jim Thorpe Invitational Announce the Historic 3rd Annual Event Showcasing Top Black Female Tour Players Division with Prize MoneyORLANDO, FLORIDA, UNITED STATES, November 13, 2023 /EINPresswire.com/ -- FOR IMMEDIATE RELEASE
+United Golfers Association and Jim Thorpe Invitational Announce the Historic 3rd Annual Event Showcasing Top Black Female Tour Players Division with Prize MoneyORLANDO, FLORIDA, US, November 13, 2023 /EINPresswire.com/ --

 United Golfers Association and Jim Thorpe Invitational Announce the Historic 3rd Annual Event Showcasing Top Black Female Tour Players